tw4452852/emlx/README.md

 ##### `LIBMLX_CACHE`

 The directory to store the downloaded and built archives in.
 Defaults to the standard cache location for the given operating system.

+#### Compiling from source

+If you want to compile MLX from source, you can do so by setting the `LIBMLX_BUILD` environment variable to `true`.

+Environment variables listed in the previous section will still apply.